nsbno/terraform-aws-pipeline-set-version/README.md

 # terraform-aws-pipeline-set-version
-A Terraform module that creates a Lambda function that can either fetch and return the latest application versions, update SSM parameters with the latest application versions, or both.
+A Terraform module that creates a Lambda function that can a) fetch and return the latest application versions or b) update SSM parameters with the latest application versions, or both.
 The Lambda supports fetching versions of applications hosted in ECR or S3 (e.g., Docker, Lambda and static frontend applications).

 The main use-case is to run the function as a task in a CD pipeline implemented using AWS Step Functions, and reference the parameters in Terraform code that is deployed at a later point in the pipeline.

 It is assumed that the artifact stores, i.e., the ECR repositories and the S3 bucket containing Lambda deployment packages and frontend bundles, exist in the same account as where the function is created.

+When the Lambda is configured to set versions, an SSM parameter will be set per application with name `<application-name>` and value equal to the commit hash of the application artifact.

 ## Versioning of Docker applications
 The function assumes that each Docker application has a dedicated ECR repository where images are tagged with at least one tag `<commit-hash>-SHA1`.